shathaaf8/PASCAN-App/README.md

 <h4>  App scans boarding pass for people with blindess </h4>

 <h2> How did the story begin </h2>
-<h4> The story begin by an inclusive challenge that concerns with accessibility features and localization.
-After meeting each other we discussed and believe that accessibility cares about human right and localization adapting to fit thier culture. therefore we creatated PASCAN application that met our goal.
+<h4> The story begin by an inclusive challenge that concerns with accessibility features that cares about human right and localization to adapt to fit the culture.
+After meeting each other, we discussed and believe that accessibility and localization are something to conceder therefore we creatated PASCAN application that met our goal. <br>
+The applecation designed and builded by using xCode and import VisionKit library that will help to scan the boarding pass and print  </h4>